 Boxers, Briefs or Loincloth?
 A Brief History of Men's Underwear

-Most guys pull them on every morning when they step out of the shower.
-In fact, at this very moment, there's probably nothing closer to you than your underwear.
-It's taken thousands of years to perfect the boxers or briefs that you're wearing right now, though, so here's a brief and incomplete look at the history of men's underwear:
+Today is National Underwear Day!
+It's taken thousands of years to perfect the boxers or briefs that you're wearing right now.
+Here's a brief and incomplete look at the history of men's underwear.

 Loincloths Offer Some Coverage